Rajgir: History

-It was here that Gautama Buddha spent several months meditating, and preaching at Gridhra-kuta, ('Hill of the Vultures').
+It was here that Gautama Buddha spent several months meditating, and preaching at Gridhra-kuta, ('Hill of the Vultures').It was also the relaxing place of him in Venuban which is a government owned tourist place now.
 He also delivered some of his famous sermons and initiated king Bimbisara of Magadha and others to Buddhism.
 It was here that Budhha delivered his famous Atanatiya Sutra.
 On one of the hills is the Saptaparni Cave where the First Buddhist Council was held under the leadership of Maha Kassapa.

 Mahavira, the 24th Tirthankara spent fourteen years of his life at Rajgir and Nalanda, spending Chaturmas (i.e. 4 months of the rainy season) at a single place in Rajgir (Rajgruhi) and the rest in the places in the vicinity.
 It was the capital of one of his Shravaks (follower) King Shrenik.
 Thus Rajgir is also of religious importance to Jains.
 The twentieth Jain Tirthankara, Munisuvrata is supposed to have been born here.
-An ancient temple (about 1200 years old) dedicated to Munisuvrat Bhagwan is also present here along with many other Jain temples.
-This temple is also a place for four Kalyanakas of Bhagwan Munisuvratnath.It is also mentioned in Jain and Buddhist scriptures, which give a series of place-names, but without geographical context.
+An ancient temple (about 1200 years old) dedicated to Tirthankara Munisuvrata is also present here along with many other Jain temples.
+This temple is also a place for four Kalyanakas of Tirthankara Munisuvrata.It is also mentioned in Jain and Buddhist scriptures, which give a series of place-names, but without geographical context.
 The attempt to locate these places is based largely on reference to them and to other locations in the works of Chinese Buddhist pilgrims, particularly Faxian and Xuanzang.
 It is on the basis of Xuanzang in particular that the site is divided into Old and New Rajgir.
 The former lies within a valley and is surrounded by low-lying hills, Rajgir Hills.
 It is defined by an earthen embankment (the Inner Fortification), with which is associated the Outer Fortification, a complex of cyclopean walls that runs (with large breaks) along the crest of the hills.
 New Rajgir is defined by another, larger, embankment outside the northern entrance of the valley and next to the modern town.

+The old site of Rajgir was surrounded by an almost 50 km-long cyclopean wall that followed the tops of the surrounding hills.
+It likely served a dual purpose as both defense against attackers and protection from potential flooding caused by monsoon rainwater flowing down from the hills.
+16 towers were also built along the walls at irregular intervals to strengthen the defenses.
+The most notable of these was the Pippala stone house, whose remains have been identified on the eastern slope of the Vaibhara hill.
+Probably originally built to house guards, it later became known as a place where the Buddha often stayed.
+Later, when it was no longer used for defensive purposes, the Pippala house's 11 small cells were likely repurposed to serve as individual meditation rooms for Buddhist monks.
+Based on archaeological finds, the cyclopean walls of old Rajgir are dated to about the 6th century BCE, while "New" Rajgir was probably fortified around the 1st century BCE.